Sets in an Indian Rummy Game

 The value of a valid set is zero points and so is the value of a valid sequence, provided all other rules of the game are followed.
 The penalty that a losing player attracts depends on the cards in the losing player’s hand when the winner makes a declaration.

 Yes, players can make two sets at max in rummy.
-A set consists of three or four cards of the same value but different suits, like 7 of hearts, 7 of diamonds, and 7 of clubs.
-As, creating a sequence is mandatory and there should be one mandatory pure sequence while the other can either be pure or impure sequence.
+A set consists of three or more cards of the same value but different suits, like the 7 of hearts, 7 of diamonds, and 7 of clubs.
+Creating two sequences is mandatory, including at least one pure sequence.
+The other sequence can be pure or impure.

-A set can be created by grouping three or four cards of the same rank but different suits.
+A set can be created by grouping three or more cards of the same rank but different suits.
 Jokers, both printed jokers and wild jokers, can be used in a set.
-If you have three cards of the same rank but different suits or two cards of the same rank but different suits and a joker, you can group them together to create a set.
+If you have three cards of the same rank but different suits, you can group them together to create a set.
+You can also use jokers to replace one or more cards in a set.

-The maximum number of cards that can be included in a valid set is 4, and the minimum number of cards required for a set is 3.
+The maximum number of cards that can be included in a valid set is 4 without jokers, and the minimum number of cards required for a set is 3.
+However, when jokers are included, a set can have more than 4 cards.

 No, you cannot make a valid declaration with three sets in your hand.
 According to rummy sets and sequences rules, at least two sequences (including at least one pure sequence) are required for a valid declaration.
 So if a player creates one pure/impure sequence and three sets, the declared hand will be invalid and the player will get a penalty of 80 points in a points rummy game.
 You can include a maximum of two sets in a valid declaration.

-Read Our Latest Blog: 5 Common Aspects of Best Online Rummy Sites
+Read Our Latest Blog Post: 5 Common Aspects of Best Online Rummy Sites

 Do you have any feedback for us?
 You can contact us anytime by using the “Contact us” feature in the “Help” section on our app.
 Our Customer Support representatives will attempt to resolve any issues you may have within 24 hours.